wangyuanchi/shibespace/server/README.md

 **Query Requirements:**

-- `tags` _Default: []_: Must have at most 5 string segments separated with commas (CSV), with the length of each segment between 1 and 35 characters long
+- `tags` _Default: []_: Must have at most 5 string segments that are all together unique and separated with commas (CSV), with the length of each segment between 1 and 35 characters long
 - `page` _Default: 1_: String must be convertable to an integer that has a value of at least 1
 - `limit` _Default: 10_: String must be convertable to an integer that has a value of at least 1